SpecklePattern/git-extensions/README.md

 This project provides the absolute minimal scripts to work with git on command line.
 The aim is to simplify the git commands for simple git projects.

+Especially usefull for single person small repositories and testing.

 ## Requirements

 * Git installed on your machine